sidneibrianti/wuzapi/README.md

 ### Docker Configuration

-When using Docker Compose, both `docker-compose.yml` and `docker-compose-swarm.yaml` are configured to automatically load environment variables from a `.env` file when available.
+When using Docker Compose, `docker-compose.yml` automatically loads environment variables from a `.env` file when available.
+However, `docker-compose-swarm.yaml` uses `docker stack deploy`, which does not automatically load from `.env` files.
+Variables in the swarm file will only be substituted if they are exported in the shell environment where the deploy command is run.
+For managing secrets in Swarm, consider using Docker secrets.

 The Docker configuration will:
-1. First load variables from the `.env` file (if present)
+1. First load variables from the `.env` file (if present and supported)
 2. Use default values as fallback if variables are not defined
 3. Override with any variables explicitly set in the `environment` section of the compose file